 Basal cell and squamous cell carcinoma patients can discuss Mohs surgery as an option with the Western Dermatology Associates team during a visit and consultation to determine whether the method represents the best option for them.

 A Note on Melanoma

 In some cases, Mohs can be used on melanoma, the most aggressive and deadly form of skin cancer, but Western Dermatology Consultants uses the advanced surgical technique only for treating basal and squamous cell carcinomas.
-If you have a melanoma diagnosis, know that you have several options available that can be discussed.
+If you have a melanoma diagnosis, know that you have several options available that our dermatologists can list and explain to you.
 The primary goal of any suggested treatment will be to preserve your health, followed by preserving your appearance as effectively as possible.